Meteorology

 Lectures in Detail

 Mandatory lectures are offered in winter semester each year.
-For the elective lectures in areas A and B smaller changes are possible from year to year (folloowing status 2023, winter semester = WiSe, summer semester = SoSe).
+For the elective lectures in areas A and B smaller changes are possible from year to year (following as from 2024/2025, winter semester = WiSe, summer semester = SoSe)

 Mandatory lectures (both only WiSe, 9 ECTS each)